MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **FeatureAction** - A label indicating the high value feature and action performed by the user, for example, ContentPickerTried, TemplatesSeen.

+#### Office.Fluid.LoopMobile.Activity.ScenarioCreatePage

+The event occurs when creating a Loop page and allows capturing success and error rates of the Create Page core scenario and gauge overall health state of the Loop app.

+The following fields are collected:

+- **Activity_Duration** - Duration it took to create a Loop page.

+- **Activity_Success** - A flag indicating if creating a Loop page succeeded or not.

+- **Data_ErrorDescription** - Description of the error if creating a Loop page failed.

+- **Data_FeatureName** - Name of this activity: Create Loop Page.

+#### Office.Fluid.LoopMobile.Activity.ScenarioCreateWorkspace

+The event occurs when creating a Loop workspace and allows capturing success and error rates of the Workspace core scenario and gauge overall health state of the Loop app.

+The following fields are collected:

+- **Activity_Duration** - Duration it took to create a Loop workspace.

+- **Activity_Success** - A flag indicating if creating a Loop workspace succeeded or not.

+- **Data_ErrorDescription** - Description of the error if creating a Loop workspace failed.

+- **Data_FeatureName** - Name of this activity: Create Loop Workspace.

+#### Office.Fluid.LoopMobile.Activity.ScenarioOpenPage

+The event occurs when opening a Loop page and allows capturing success and error rates of the Open Page core scenario and gauge overall health state of the Loop app.

+The following fields are collected:

+- **Activity_Duration** - Duration it took to open a Loop page.

+- **Activity_Success** - A flag indicating if opening a Loop page succeeded or not.

+- **Data_ErrorDescription** - Description of the error if opening a Loop page failed.

+- **Data_FeatureName** - Name of this activity: Open Loop Page.

+#### Office.Fluid.LoopMobile.Activity.ScenarioSharePage

+The event occurs when sharing a Loop page and allows capturing success and error rates of the Share Page core scenario and gauge overall health state of the Loop app.

+The following fields are collected:

+- **Activity_Duration** - Duration it took to share a Loop page.

+- **Activity_Success** - A flag indicating if sharing a Loop page succeeded or not.

+- **Data_ErrorDescription** - Description of the error if sharing a Loop page failed.

+- **Data_FeatureName** - Name of this activity: Share Loop Page.

+#### Office.Fluid.LoopMobile.Activity.ScenarioSwitchPage

+The event occurs when switching Loop pages and allows capturing success and error rates of the Switch Page core scenario and gauge overall health state of the Loop app.

+The following fields are collected:

+- **Activity_Duration** - Duration it took to switch a Loop page.

+- **Activity_Success** - A flag indicating if switching a Loop page succeeded or not.

+- **Data_ErrorDescription** - Description of the error if switching a Loop page failed.

+- **Data_FeatureName** - Name of this activity: Switch Loop Page.

 ### Office.Fluid.LoopMobile.Generic.AppLifecycle

 This event is triggered when launching the Loop app.
 This data is used to collect lifecycle events at the start and end of the session to determine whether it was successful and ensure that app is running as expected.